owengaspard/reddit-bot-docs/README.md

 ---
-description: Reddit bot, 100% free and open-source!
+description: Documentation for helping you install and use the Reddit Bot!
 ---

 # The Reddit Bot?